-Want to stay ahead of the social media game?
-Here are the biggest social media trends predicted for 2021 and beyond.
+Want to stay on top of the social media game?
+Here are the biggest social media trends we've seen in 2021 so far.

 Given its growth, social media has become a key channel for marketers to engage potential customers, but the high competition and saturation of content online means that it can be difficult to stand out from the crowd.